Jonathan Comer

-Comer received his B.A. from the University of Rochester.
-He attended graduate school at Temple University where he received his M.A. and Ph.D. in Clinical Psychology with a Concentration in Developmental Psychopathology.
-Comer completed his clinical psychology internship training at the NYU-Bellevue Clinical Psychology Internship Program and at the NYU Child Study Center in the Child and Adolescent Track.
-After completing his clinical psychology internship training, Comer completed an NIH-funded Postdoctoral Research Fellowship in Child Psychiatry at Columbia University.
-At Columbia, he also served as Chief Research Fellow in the Division of Child and Adolescent Psychiatry.
+Comer received his B.A. from the University of Rochester and his M.A. and Ph.D. in Clinical Psychology from Temple University.
+He completed his clinical internship at the NYU-Bellevue Clinical Psychology Internship Program and the NYU Child Study Center, and subsequently completed an NIH-funded postdoctoral fellowship in child psychiatry at Columbia University, where he served as Chief Research Fellow in the Division of Child and Adolescent Psychiatry.